 The Champlain Islands of Vermont are five lakeside communities, nestled into Lake Champlain between Vermont and New York.
 This is Grand Isle County, in the northwest corner of Vermont, close to the metro areas of Montreal to the north, and Burlington, Vermont’s largest city, to the south.
-The Islands are rural, and connected by bridges and causeways.
-The villages host small businesses based in an economy driven by tourism and value-added agriculture, with small tech companies and a chocolate manufacturer.
-Learn More about the Islands
+The Islands host small businesses based in an economy driven by tourism and value-added agriculture, with small tech companies and a chocolate manufacturer.

-Professional services from law to accounting, computer and web development, real estate and insurance are available to residents and small businesses.
+Most businesses in the Islands are owned by the person at the counter, on the phone, or behind the desk.
+Our businesses specialize in hospitality, professional services from law to accounting, computer and web development, real estate and insurance, as well as retail and agriculture.
 Construction, plumbing and electrical contractors serve local and regional customers.
-The Islands host a bank, credit union, a pharmacy, supermarket and smaller grocery stores.
-Learn More about business services.
+The Islands host a bank, credit union and two pharmacies.